Kunlesolanke/RESTAURANT-ORDER-ANALYSIS-FULL-SQL-PROJRCT-/README.md

 13. What items/categories made up the highest-spending order — and what insight does that reveal?

 14. What items/categories made up the top 5 highest-spending orders — and what pattern emerges across them?

+## DATA DESCRIPTION
+A MySQL script that builds a restaurant_db schema with two tables: order_details — 12,234 rows of individual order line items, each with an order_details_id, order_id, order_date, order_time, and item_id (linking to a menu item).
+Multiple rows share the same order_id when a customer ordered several items at once.
+Data spans Jan 1 – Mar 31, 2023. menu_items — 32 rows, a lookup table of menu_item_id, item_name, category (American, Asian, Mexican, Italian), and price.